siran/writing/books/The Physics of Energy Flow - Part III/The Physics of Energy Flow - 300 Flat Rotation Curves from Azimuthal Stress.md

 ---
-title: "Flat Rotation Curves from Azimuthal Stress in an Energy-Flow Ontology"
+title: "The Physics of Energy Flow - Flat Rotation Curves from Azimuthal Stress"
 date: 2026-03-26
 keywords: flat rotation curves, dark matter, lensing, azimuthal stress, hoop stress, momentum flux, energy flow, galaxy dynamics
 one-sentence-summary: In an extended rotating galaxy, co-rotating closures leave a nonvanishing azimuthal second moment of momentum flux.
-Its hoop-stress term supplies the inward radial load behind flat rotation curves, and the same weak constitutive summary yields the corresponding logarithmic lensing law.
+Its hoop-stress term can supply the inward radial load behind flat rotation curves, and the same weak constitutive summary then yields the corresponding logarithmic lensing law.
-summary: We derive a dark-matter-like flat-curve regime from the exact coarse-grained momentum balance already recovered in The Physics of Energy Flow.
+summary: This note develops a dark-matter-like flat-curve regime from the exact coarse-grained momentum balance already recovered in The Physics of Energy Flow.
 The key correction is that a galaxy should not be reduced to the scalar monopole of randomly oriented closures.
 A rotating disk retains a coherent azimuthal second moment of transport.
 That second moment appears as an azimuthal stress component whose cylindrical divergence supplies inward radial loading.
 Under explicit outer-disk assumptions, the circular speed satisfies v_phi^2 approximately equal to Sigma_phiphi / rho.
 If the fraction of local energy stored in aligned unresolved azimuthal transport is slowly varying, the rotation curve is flat.
 The same recovered slow-mode radial load then fixes a logarithmic weak scalar, and under the same symmetric constitutive summary used in the gravity chapters a null probe is deflected by an angle Delta alpha = 2 pi v_f^2 / c^2 in the flat regime.
 The "dark halo" becomes the mass one would falsely infer by fitting a stress-supported disk with a monopole law.
-The note resolves the flat-curve mechanism and its matching weak lensing inside that constitutive class; it does not yet solve every phenomenon grouped under the dark-matter label.
+The note closes the flat-curve mechanism and its matching weak lensing only inside that constitutive class; it does not yet solve every phenomenon grouped under the dark-matter label.
 ---

-# Flat Rotation Curves from Azimuthal Stress in an Energy-Flow Ontology
+# 300. Flat Rotation Curves from Azimuthal Stress

 ## 1. The point of departure